Boucheron: The royal years

-Queen Elizabeth II also has a collection of Boucheron jewels.
+Queen Elizabeth II also had a collection of Boucheron jewels.

 In 1928, the Maharaja of Patiala asked Boucheron to set the stones of his treasure, which were brought to the Place Vendôme boutique by the prince.

 Other royal patrons of Boucheron have included Maharajah Sir Bhupinder Singh of Patiala, Riza Shah Pahlevi, Queen Farida of Egypt and Queen Rania of Jordan.

 Collections

 One of the first lines created was the symbolic snake line in the 1970s.

 Solange Azagury-Partridge was appointed Creative Director in 2001, she held the position for three years.
 2002 saw the launch of the "Beauté Dangereuse" and "Cinna Pampilles" collections, "Not Bourgeois" launched the following year.

 In 2004, the "Jaipur" High Jewellery line and the "Déchaînée" collection are launched.